Metal Gear Solid: Master Collection: Games and overview

-Each game in the collection supports Trophies and Achievements on all platforms excluding Switch, as well as language options.
+The primary games across both collections support Trophies and Achievements on most platforms excluding the NES titles and Ghost Babel, as well as language options.
 The vibration feedback from the DualShock and DualShock 2 controllers for certain in-game effects such as weapon fire and taking damage in action sequences, has been reimplemented for supported gamepads across each console platform and PC.